ancientwar-lord/ainewsRepoter/README.md

 - **Voice Activation**: The app listens for the wake word "Hi Lotus" to activate voice recognition.
 Deactivation is triggered by "Thanks Lotus" or inactivity.

 - **Lipsync**: TTS output is analyzed for phonemes, which are mapped to visemes (mouth shapes) and animated on the avatar in real time.
-- **Streaming AI Responses**: Gemini AI responses are streamed and spoken in chunks, allowing for natural, low-latency conversation.
+- **Streaming AI Responses**: IO Intelligence AI Llama-4-Maverick FP8 mode responses are streamed and spoken in chunks, allowing for natural, low-latency conversation.
 - **Conversation Mode**: When enabled, the app continuously listens for user input and responds, creating a hands-free experience.
 - **Authentication**: Users can log in or register using Firebase Auth.
 MenuBar provides login/logout controls.